Lee Jun-young: 2017–2021: UNB and acting breakthrough

-From April to May, Lee appeared as "Compass" on MBC's TV program King of Mask Singer.
+From April to May 2018, Lee appeared as "Compass" on MBC's TV program King of Mask Singer.
 In the first round, he performed a duet with Lee Sang-hoon of "It Was Like That Then".
-For the second round, he performed solo cover version of "Eraser".
-In May 2018, he made his second acting appearance as Han Min-soo in the MBC television series Goodbye to Goodbye (2018) and received a new actor award at the 2018 MBC Drama Awards.
-On April 10, 2019, Lee released his first Japanese solo single "Phenomenal World," which explored the futurepop genre.
+For the second round, he performed a solo cover version of "Eraser".
+In May 2018, he made his second acting appearance as Han Min-soo in the MBC television series Goodbye to Goodbye (2018) and received the Best New Actor award at the 2018 MBC Drama Awards.
+On April 10, 2019, Lee released his first Japanese solo single "Phenomenal World", which explored the futurepop genre.
 He performed his first solo showcase in Tokyo on February 4.
 Prior to the release, he also held a series of concerts on April 6 in Osaka and April 8 in Tokyo.
 Tower Records Japan ranked "Phenomenal World" as the #7 best-selling Japanese single by a Korean artist for the first half of 2019.
-He starred in the OCN television series Class of Lies, which aired from July 17 to September 5.
-On November 6, he released both a Korean and Japanese version of his solo single "My Way," for which he wrote the lyrics.
-The single featured rapper Reddy and was produced by Sway D and was accompanied by two music videos.
-After a digital download was released on October 30, the Japanese version ranked #2 on the dwango.jp K-POP Life weekly singles chart.
-On November 28, he released his first Korean solo single "TELL" composed by himself as a pre-release for upcoming album Gallery.
+He then starred in the OCN television series Class of Lies, which aired from July 17 to September 5.
+On November 6, he released both a Korean and Japanese version of his solo single "My Way", for which he wrote the lyrics.
+The single featured rapper Reddy and was produced by Sway D, accompanied by two music videos.
+After a digital download was released on October 30 the Japanese version ranked #2 on the dwango.jp K-POP Life Weekly Singles Chart.
+On November 28, he released his first Korean solo single "TELL" composed by himself as a pre-release for his album Gallery.
 On December 5, he made his solo debut in Korea with the title track "Curious About U" and the single album Gallery.